ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 * publish - exposes `sbot.PublishLog.Publish(...)` as the muxrpc async call `publish`
 * get - very short module, just exposes [sbot.Get](https://pkg.go.dev/go.cryptoscope.co/ssb/sbot#Sbot.Get) over muxrpc
 * rawread - a bunch of _read messages from the Receive Log_ functions likes (`createLogStream` and `messagesByType`)
-* legacyinvites - the first invite system [ssb-invite](https://github.com/ssbc/ssb-invite/)
+* legacyinvites -  follow-back sub protocol for new users. [ssb-invite](https://github.com/ssbc/ssb-invite)
 * peerinvites - the server part of the newer invite system: [ssb-peer-invites](https://github.com/ssbc/ssb-peer-invites)
 * private - about to be deprecated way of accessing private messages
 * friends - supplies some of [ssb-friends](https://github.com/ssbc/ssb-friends), namly `isFollowing`, `isBlocking` and `hops` but not `hopStream`, `onEdge` or `createLayer`.